Lutheran Church of St. Andrew

 The focal point of the new facility is the 750-seat sanctuary, which was designed to reinforce the church’s focus on sacred space.
 The unique circular layout creates a sense of envelopment and the forms within the space reinforce this sacred focus.
 The worship platform is cradled by the surrounding functions for choir, baptistery and leadership seating.
-In all, the stage itself can host up to 70 during services.
-The worship space is cast against a 17’ tall carved cross which hangs above the platform.
 The consideration of acoustics and sight lines was of critical importance during the sanctuary design development.

-The main floor of the building also features a large lobby / narthex that functions as a multi-purpose space for a wide range of events and activities, as well as nursery and office spaces.
+The main floor of the building also features a large lobby / narthex that functions as a multi-purpose space for a wide range of events and activities and connects to the nursery and office spaces.
 Phase 2 of the project included finishing the entire basement for youth ministry space and classrooms.
-The master plan also includes an outdoor playground space to accommodate the St. Andrews preschool and a ball field for youth and adults.

 “BGW & Hammen Contracting have been forthright with us and worked long, hard hours to keep our project on track.
 They understand what it means to build a house for the Lord.
 They are not only doing a job but serving God in the process.” – Pastor Mark Hricko, Lutheran Church of St. Andrew

 Architect of record: Dan Cook, BGW Founder Emeritus